 A fundraising campaign within the country brings hope

 The Thai government has launched a number of projects to help abandoned and orphaned children in the north of the country, but there is still a great need for long-term family-based care.
 Therefore, SOS Children's Villages Thailand started a fund-raising campaign in the country and managed to raise the money needed to ensure that some of these children could be cared for in SOS families.

 What we do in Chiang Rai

 Children in our care during a workshop (photo: SOS archives).

 SOS Children's Village Chiang Rai took in the first children in January 2006.
 It is located on the main road from Bangkok to the North at a distance of about 12 km from Chiang Rai International Airport.
 A hospital, a market, schools, a college and a university are all within a radius of about 12 km.

 SOS Children's Villages tries to strengthen local families by providing a kindergarten where professionals look after children while parents are at work.
 For under pressured families, especially for single parents, it is very important to have a place where their children are looked after during the day.
 Hot meals are served at the kindergarten every day, which helps families keep their children well-nourished.

 Children whose families can no longer take care of them can find a loving home in one of the 14 SOS families.
 In order to make sure that they are well-integrated into society, they attend the SOS Kindergarten together with local children.
 Later they go to local schools, where they can make friends and become part of the wider community.

-SOS Children's Villages offers special programmes for young adults.
+SOS Children's Villages offers special programs for young adults.
 They can live together while they attend vocational training or higher education.
-With the support of qualified counsellors, the young people develop perspectives for their future, learn to shoulder responsibility and increasingly make their own decisions.
+With the support of qualified counselors, the young people develop perspectives for their future, learn to shoulder responsibility and increasingly make their own decisions.